WICG/nav-speculation/no-vary-search.md

 The existing `ignoreSearch` option to `cache.match()` will override the effect of `No-Vary-Search`; that is, if `ignoreSearch` is specified, then `No-Vary-Search` is ignored.

-We could contemplate adding an `ignoreNoVaryQuery` option to `cache.match()` in the future, but are not yet aware of any use cases for that level of customization.
+We could contemplate adding an `ignoreNoVarySearch` option to `cache.match()` in the future, but are not yet aware of any use cases for that level of customization.

-#### … other browser caches
+#### … other web platform caches

 There are several other URL-keyed caches on the web platform.
-Examples are:
+The ones we are aware of are:

 - The [list of available images](https://html.spec.whatwg.org/#the-list-of-available-images)
 - [Module maps](https://html.spec.whatwg.org/#module-map)
 - [Shared workers](https://html.spec.whatwg.org/#shared-workers-and-the-sharedworker-interface:concept-sharedworkerglobalscope-constructor-url)
 - [Resources preloaded via `<link rel="preload">`](https://html.spec.whatwg.org/#map-of-preloaded-resources)

-The proposal does _not_ update cache key computation for these caches.
-This is because:
+The proposal plans to update cache key computation for these caches as well.

-- None of them respect the `Vary` header today
-- All of them are keyed by the _request_ URL, and not by the _response_ URL, whereas `No-Vary-Search` is a property provided by the response.
+Note that these caches are keyed by _request_ URL, whereas `No-Vary-Search` is a property of the _response_.
+See [below](#-for-other-browser-caches) for discussion on how this plays out.

+#### … HTTP caches

+The proposal augments [RFC 9111](https://httpwg.org/specs/rfc9111.html#constructing.responses.from.caches)'s notion of "Constructing Responses from Caches", providing a mechanism to relax the requirement of "The presented effective request URI \[sic] and that of the stored response match" in well-defined ways.

+Since everything about the HTTP cache is best-effort, using `No-Vary-Search` will not guarantee additional cache hits.
+As such, browsers might implement HTTP cache integration after this feature has already proven its worth on, e.g., preloading caches.

 ### Navigated-to pages